Rajpratik71/linux-manPages/sed.md

        --version
               output version information and exit

        If  no  -e,  --expression,  -f, or --file option is given, then the first non-option argument is taken as the sed script to interpret.
 All remaining arguments are names of input files; if no input files are specified, then the standard input is read.

        GNU sed home page: <http://www.gnu.org/software/sed/>.
 General help using GNU software: <http://www.gnu.org/gethelp/>.
-E-mail bug reports
+E-mail bug reports to: <bug-sed@gnu.org>.
-       to: <bug-sed@gnu.org>.

 COMMAND SYNOPSIS
-       This  is  just a brief synopsis of sed commands to serve as a reminder to those who already know sed; other documentation (such as  the  tex‐ info document) must be consulted for fuller descriptions.
+       This is just a brief synopsis of sed commands to serve as a reminder to those who already know sed; other documentation (such as the texinfo document) must be consulted  for  fuller  descrip‐ tions.

    Zero-address ``commands''
        : label
               Label for b and t commands.

        #comment
               The comment extends until the next newline (or the end of a -e script fragment).

        }      The closing bracket of a { } block.